stanford-cs324/winter2022/lectures/introduction.md

 1. **Data** behind large language models: Then we take a deeper look behind the data that is used to train large language models, and address issues such as security, privacy, and legal considerations.
-Having acess to the training data provides us with important information about the model, even if we don't have full access to the model.
+Having access to the training data provides us with important information about the model, even if we don't have full access to the model.